Data Processor Agreement between Signicat and Customer

 Anyone who performs assignments on behalf of the Processor including processing of Personal Data shall be made familiar with the Processor’s contractual and legal obligations and fulfill the applicable requirements.
 Thus, the Processor is obliged to enter into a Data Processor Agreement with any Sub-Processor.

-The Processor shall fulfill the requirements for technical and organization security measures stipulated in the Applicable Data Protection Law, and shall comply with the Security Requirements Appendix to the Terms and Conditions.
+The Processor shall fulfill the requirements for technical and organization security measures stipulated in the Applicable Data Protection Law, and shall comply with the Security Requirements Appendix to the SaaS Agreement.
 The documentation shall be made available upon the Controller’s request.

 The Processor shall report to the Controller any discrepancies between this Agreement and the requirements set out in the Applicable Data Protection Law.